 But there is one more major difference between the Microsoft implementation of SCEP with Microsoft Intune and the general SCEP workflow…

 Intune SCEP workflow – GetCACert to obtain CA cert (and RA cert) and GetCACaps is Redundant!

 In the general SCEP workflow, we have seen that the GetCACert call to the SCEP service is used to retrieve the CA cert which also returns the RA Encryption cert with which the device protects the enrolment request message before sending it out to the SCEP service.

 In the Intune SCEP workflow, this is not required.

-We have already seen that Trusted Certificate profile is used to establish the PKI trust.
+We have already seen that the Trusted Certificate profile is used to establish the PKI trust.

-But if RA certificate is not retrieved by the device, how does the device protects the cert enrolment request message before sending out to the SCEP service?
+But if the RA certificate is not retrieved by the device, how does the device protect the cert enrolment request message before sending it out to the SCEP service?

 The enrollment here points to a certificate.
 Other than the RA certs and the IIS SSL binding cert, you will now have another certificate in your NDES box local machine personal cert store issued by Microsoft Intune Certificate Connector CA. (This is a Microsoft managed CA in the cloud)

 This certificate is used to secure